-- (a) Initial disclosures under Federal Rule of Civil Procedure 26(a)(1), depositions upon oral examinations and interrogatories, requests for documents, requests for admissions, and answers and responses shall not be routinely filed (see Federal Rule of Civil Procedure 5(d)).
+- (a) Initial disclosures under Federal Rule of Civil Procedure 26(a)(1), depositions upon oral examinations and interrogatories, requests for documents, requests for admissions, answers and responses, and expert reports shall not be routinely filed (see Federal Rule of Civil Procedure 5(d)).
 However, when any motion is filed relating to discovery, the parties filing the motion shall attach to the motion all of the documents relevant to the motion if the documents have not been previously filed.
-Certificates or notices indicating service of discovery documents on opposing parties shall not be filed. - (b) If for any reason a party believes that any of the named documents should be filed, the party may move that the document be filed, stating the reasons and the authority supporting the movant's position.
+Certificates or notices indicating service of discovery documents on opposing parties shall not be filed. - (b) If for any reason a party believes that any of the named documents should be filed, the party may move that the document be filed, stating the reasons and the authority supporting the movant's position. - (c) At trial, expert reports must be available for review by the Court.